Gauravpadam/cybersec-bulletin/README.md

 ### (This section is only for developers/maintainers of this project)
 - For deployment on servers, Please setup an orchestration tool like kubernetes
 - Make necessary adjustments to `dockerfiles` and `docker-compose.yaml`
+- The Web scraper folder contains `Scraperv1.py` which contains the logic of scrapping, Same has been implemented in the backend
 - If you encounter any issues/bugs/queries pertaining the bulletin, Please feel free to contact me over my E-Mail, gauravpadam2@gmail.com
 - Safran must have rest of my details as well, Please feel free to contact me over other platforms as well